 Ingredients

-- 1 tablespoon golden or white granulated sugar
+- 1 Tbsp granulated sugar, golden or white

 - Pinch of fine salt, or Kosher salt

-- 60 g (⅓ cup) unsalted butter, chilled and cubed, or chilled coconut oil in chunks
+- 60 g unsalted butter, chilled and cubed, or chilled coconut oil in chunks

 - 1 cup frozen raspberries, do not thaw, or fresh raspberries